 Covering 62 hectares, Hinterland regional Park was the first Mudgeeraba land to be settled by Europeans in 1869.
 The original vegetation has been highly modified in the past 140 years as a result of:

 - clearing timber cutting for sawmills and fence posts and rails

 - construction of water pipelines and power lines

 - invasion by introduced pasture legumes and escapees from gardens

 - dam construction.

-The park has a very active bushcare group who assist the City of Gold Coast with restoring and maintaining the natural areas within the area.
+The park has an active bushcare group that partner with the City's NaturallyGC Landcare program improving bushland and planting trees.
 The group meet on the first Saturday of the month from February to November 8am to 10am.

 For more information visit our Hinterland Regional Park Bushcare Group page or view the Nature Play QLD ideas for kids website.